J-1 Exchange Students

 The International Exchange Programs Coordinator at your university must nominate you to participate in an exchange with San Diego State University.

-Once you have been nominated by your university, you will receive an email from the Exchange Team with instructions on how to open an account in the Aztecs Abroad database, and how to begin your application.
+Once you have been nominated by your university, you will receive an email from the Exchange Team with instructions on how to open an account in the Global Education Portal, and how to begin your application.
 If you do not receive this within a week of being nominated, please reach out to your home institution coordinator to follow up with us.

-Instructions on how to complete your SDSU Exchange application will be provided within your Aztecs Abroad account please make sure you read every section carefully and follow the instructions.
+Instructions on how to complete your SDSU Exchange application will be provided within your Global Education Portal account.
+Make sure you read every section carefully and follow the instructions, any significant errors with financial documentation may delay our ability to issue immigration documents in a timely manner.

 I Have Applied

-Your application must first be evaluated by the SDSU Exchange Program in the Global Education Office.
-After evaluation is complete, students accepted to SDSU on exchange will receive an e-mail from the SDSU Exchange Program.
+Your application is first evaluated by the SDSU Exchange Program in the Global Education Office.
+After evaluation is complete, students accepted to SDSU on exchange will receive an email from the SDSU Exchange Program.
 You will receive your Red ID (student identification number) and information about how to set up your my.
 SDSU account.
 While you are waiting for notification of your acceptance to San Diego State University, please review the following:

 Please note that incoming international exchange students are eligible to apply for on-campus housing but on-campus housing is not guaranteed due to limited availability each semester.
-If you are planning on arriving before the Mandatory Check-in/Orientation, please inquire about early arrival options and the associated fees with the Office of Housing Administration.
-For more information refer to the Office of Housing Administration website.
+If you are planning on arriving before the Mandatory Check-in/Orientation, please inquire about early arrival options and the associated fees with the Office of Housing Administration at [email protected].

 Exchange Students are not eligible for any financial support from SDSU.